qu8n/smile-dashboard/README.md

 ## Custom Schema

-The SMILE dashboard displays data in a table format, but the underlying data is stored in a graph database (Neo4j).
-When querying via GraphQL, the result is an object-like structure with nested objects that represents the relationships between nodes in the graph.
+The SMILE dashboard displays data in a tabular format, but the underlying data is stored in a graph database (Neo4j).
+When querying with GraphQL, the result is an object-like structure with nested objects that represents the relationships between nodes in the graph.

 For example, below is a query that retrieves data from `nodeA` and its child node `nodeB`. `field1` is a field of `nodeA`, and `field2` and `field3` are field of `nodeB`.